 Subp.
 3 Renewable Energy Credits; Ownership.
 Generators own all renewable energy credits unless other ownership is expressly provided for by a contract between a generator and the Cooperative.

 V. UNIFORM AGREEMENT.

-The form for uniform agreement shall be used between the Cooperative and a qualifying facility having less than 40 kilowatts of capacity is as shown in subpart 1.

-Subpart 1.
-FMEC Uniform Contract for Cogeneration and Small Power Production Facilities. (see attached uniform contract)
+The form for uniform agreement between the Cooperative and a qualifying facility having less than 40 kilowatts of capacity shall be the Cooperative Agreement for Cogeneration and Small Power Production Facilities.